 Solo exhibitions of Susan Hiller's work have taken place at Kunsthalle Basle, Castello di Rivoli (Turin), BAWAG/Generali Foundation (Vienna), Kunst-raum des Deutschen Bundestages (Berlin), Baltic Centre for Contemporary Art (Gateshead), Moderna Museet (Stockholm), and The Jewish Museum (New York).
 A major retrospective will be held at Tate, London in 2011.

 The J.Street Project, 2002–05, a 644-page, cloth-bound book, is part of Hiller’s installation project.
 Featuring each of the 303 color photographs in the series, captioned, as well as a map, an introduction by the artist, and an essay by Jörg Heiser, the publication was issued in English and German in a limited edition of 2,000 copies by the Compton Verney House Trust, Warwickshire, England, and the Berlin Artists-in-Residence Programme of the German Academic Exchange Service (DAAD), Berlin, in 2005.
-A limited number of copies of The J.Street Project are available in the Museum’s gift store for $65.

 The J.Street Project is organized by The Contemporary Jewish Museum and is generously supported by a lead grant from the Koret and Taube Foundations, with additional support from Maribelle and Stephen Leavitt, Barbara and Kurt Gronowski, and the Consulate General of Germany, San Francisco.